aws-controllers-k8s/community/docs/content/docs/community/discussions.md

 toc: true
 ---

-For discussions, please use the `#provider-aws` channel on the [Kubernetes Slack community](https://kubernetes.slack.com/).
+For discussions, please use the `#aws-controllers-k8s` channel on the [Kubernetes Slack community](https://kubernetes.slack.com/).